meloniq/appad-manager/readme.txt

 = Plugin doesn't work for me, what to do? =

-Report it with details on <a href="http://wordpress.org/tags/appad-manager">support forum</a>.
+Report it with details on [support forum](https://wordpress.org/support/plugin/appad-manager).

-= Will Vantage and Ideas theme be supported? =
+= Will other themes from AppThemes be supported? =

-Probably yes, few weeks later after official release date.
+Yes, soon...

 == Screenshots ==